olesku/eventhub/docs/protocol.md

 }
 ```

-*The `since` attribute can be set to a timestamp or a message id to get all events from the history log since that period.
-If unset or set to 0 no history will be requested.*
+*The `since` attribute can be set to a timestamp or a message id to get all events from the eventlog since that period.
+If unset or set to 0 eventlog will not be requested.*

 **Confirmation response:**
 ```json